stylus/stylus/docs/lists.md

 ### Separator ()

 Indicating a new list.
 If parentheses is empty or only has one variable, it will become a normal variable.
-A way to create multidimensional list.
+We can also use it to create empty variable.

 ### Subscript []